LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

 Based on your answers, you need emergency care.

 Based on your answers, you may need care soon.

-Call your doctor today to discuss the symptoms
+Call your doctor today to discuss the symptoms and arrange for care.

 Try First Aid for Symptoms

 If your symptoms get better, you may not need to seek care today.